 What better place to start than the world design?
 In that case, the Alice in Wonderland segment is absolutely the finest example; like, what's going on with the Queen's Castle courtroom?
 Are technical limitations are what's behind it literally being shaped like a box, or are the castle and its courtyard being painted on a wall a stylistic choice much like her painted roses?
 I mean, I'd have to guess it's the former, considering it didn't look anything like that in the movie.
 And that's hardly the end of it: what's behind the Mad Hatter and the March Hare pantomiming from a painting?
 Last I checked, they were alive and well, yet their ghastly 2D expressions are needlessly confusing and creepy.

-Needless to say, it's something of a contextual mess even by the standards of the source material, and yet gameplay-wise, it is absolutely deep.
+It's something of a contextual mess even by the standards of the source material, and yet gameplay-wise, it is absolutely deep.
 Echoing the absurdity of the 1951 classic, characters grow in size, furniture pops out of walls, and even falling down that hole can reverse all sense of direction.
 Likely the first world players will encounter, it's impressive just how much there is to uncover within such a relatively confined area, especially when considering the gradual acquisition of new abilities (can you say, gliding?).

 It goes to show just much love Square put into the worlds, even if the actual platforming is a little clunky.
 Yes, jumping and poking around nooks and crannies is pretty fun, but not so much when you're forced into most other alternate means of movement, be it swimming or climbing.
 Some are better than others: as expected, soaring over Captain Hook's Ship and around Big Ben is a blast, whereas the stiff vine-swinging in Deep Jungle do all but fail to undermine the density of Tarzan's home.
 In this regard, The Little Mermaid's Atlantica ends up the game's one true stinker; no, it's not the commonly-cited swimming controls that are the problem, but rather that it's an in-navigable mess that not even the wall-carved trident markers can solve.